ubc-provenance/PIDSMaker/settings/ten-minute-install.md

     - Copy the **Access token**
     - Run in terminal

-    **Note**: Each call to curl downloads only a part of each file.
-You should call the same command multiple times to download the archvives at 100%
+    **Note**: Each call to curl downloads only a part of each file then blocks.
+When the loading bar stops, simply ctrl+C and run the same command until 100% is achieved.

     ```sh
     mkdir data && cd data